-The program is divided into ten class course modules, including a 100-hour clinical externship where students will practice and apply the skills they learn in the classroom in a real-world setting.
+The program is divided into seven class course modules plus a 164-hour externship where students apply the skills they learn in the classroom in an actual business setting.

 Courses for this program include: